 - It’s crazy out there.
 Looking to come to Newport, RI?
 September’s a nice time to do it.
 Plan ahead.
 I’d love to see you.

 Action Line: Investing is a zero-sum game when you rely on qualitative metrics like price.
 Change the game and make your portfolio generate dividends and interest for you.
-That’s what our Retirement Compounders and Maximizers do.
-I can help you figure out which is right for you.
+That’s what our Retirement Compounders does.
+I can help you figure out if it is right for you.

 Originally posted on Your Survival Guy.